Skip to content

 January 26, 2022 by Untours Staff

 With its newer buildings and open vistas, Barcelona’s oceanfront is an appealing area and a nice counterpoint to the touristed streets of the city’s oldest quarters.
-Guests on the Barcelona Untour have the time to explore the waterfront and enjoy a different view of this gorgeous Spanish city.
+Guests on the Barcelona UnTour have the time to explore the waterfront and enjoy a different view of this gorgeous Spanish city.

 Here’s a rundown of Barcelona’s seaside neighborhoods and sights.